trothr/ductwork/Functions.md

 The pipe descriptor struct `pd` must be an output connector.

+The return code will indicate the actual numberof bytes written.
+A negative return code indicates an error.

 `output()` is intended to work like the POSIX system `write()` function.
+`output()` is inspired by the 'OUTPUT' command for Rexx based stages.

 * streamstate